Middle Eastern Inspired Chicken Dutch Oven Camping Recipe

 • 10 small kalamata olives pitted and chopped

-• 1 small lemon zest (you are using the zest only, not the juice)
+• 1 small lemon zest (you are using the zest only, not the lemon juice, save that for another recipe)

 • May need water during cooking